Trade Regulations

 • Visa applications

-• Packages that improperly packed, wet, leaking or emitting any kind of odor
+• Packages that are improperly packed, wet, leaking or emitting any kind of odor

 • Shipments that call for specialized licenses